nlmixr2/rxode2random/cran-comments.md

 # Submission

-- This fixes the formatting issues identified by CRAN for `m1mac`
+- This is an update to support the new version of rxode2parse